Frequently asked questions

 Please upload the document provided by uni-assist instead of the VPD ("Mitteilung.pdf") for your application in KLIPS 2.0.

-A finished BSc degree is mandatory before joining the BCGS.
-However, you can finish your online application without uploading your final degree and submit the final certificate later.
-Note that we at least need your most recent transcript of records to judge on your application.
+A completed BSc degree is mandatory before joining the BCGS.
+However, you can finish your online application without uploading your degree certificate and submit the certificate later.
+Please always submit your most recent transcript of records.

 The BCGS offers a BCGS Honors Certificate for the best students after finishing their MSc in Physics or Astrophysics at the University of Bonn or Cologne.
 The BCGS Honors Certificate can be earned by any student and is independent of the BCGS Scholarship Program.